Erythritol: Blood sugar and insulin levels

-Erythritol has no effect on blood sugar or blood insulin levels and therefore may become an effective substitute for sugar for diabetics.
+Erythritol has no effect on blood sugar or blood insulin levels, and therefore may be used as a sugar substitute by people with type 2 diabetes.
 The glycemic index (GI) of erythritol is 0% of the GI for glucose and the insulin index (II) is 2% of the II for glucose.

 Oral bacteria

-Erythritol is tooth-friendly; it cannot be metabolized by oral bacteria, so it does not contribute to tooth decay.
-In addition, erythritol, similarly to xylitol, has antibacterial effects against streptococci bacteria, reduces dental plaque, and may be protective against tooth decay.
+Erythritol is tooth-friendly; since it cannot be metabolized by oral bacteria, it does not contribute to tooth decay.
+In addition, erythritol, like xylitol, has antibacterial effects against streptococci bacteria, reduces dental plaque, and may be protective against tooth decay.

 Manufacturing

-Erythritol is manufactured using enzymatic hydrolysis of the starch from corn to generate glucose.
+Erythritol is manufactured by using enzymatic hydrolysis of the starch from corn to generate glucose.
 Glucose is then fermented with yeast or another fungus to produce erythritol.
-A genetically engineered mutant form of Yarrowia lipolytica, a yeast, has been optimized for erythritol production by fermentation, using glycerol as a carbon source and high osmotic pressure to increase yields up to 62%.
+A genetically engineered form of the yeast Yarrowia lipolytica has been optimized for erythritol production by fermentation by using glycerol as a carbon source and high osmotic pressure to increase yields up to 62%.